cdeck3r/cdeck3r.github.io/_posts/2020-05-31-NLPPaperAnalysis.md

 ## NLP Methods

-The analysis utilizes the following NLP methods which provide several quantitative measures for explorative analysis and modeling of the document corpus.
+The analysis utilizes the following NLP methods which provide several quantitative measures for the explorative analysis and the modeling of the document corpus.

 | analysis class | methods |
 |-------|--------|